avine/formation-angular-base/Workbook/07_http.md

 ## Lab 7: Http

+### PART 1

+To begin with, you will learn how to send http requests from your Angular app to a web server.

+#### Communicate with an http server

 In this lab, you'll communicate with a REST API server that will manage the products and the basket.

 - To run the server, open a new shell window in the `Exercises/resources/server` folder and run the following commands: